AshLaw96/Nomad-Nation/README.md

 ##### Information Architecture

 - **Navigation Menu**:
-  - Links to Home/Dashboard, Login/Logout, Registration, Notification, Account, Contact, Caravan listing, Booking.
+  - Links to Home/Dashboard, Login/Logout, Registration, Account, Contact, Caravan listing, Booking.
 - **Hierarchy**:
   - Home / Landing page - when a user first arrives on the website will contain a simple navigation bar with links to login or register and a contact page.
 There will also be a overview of what the app does.
   - Login / Logout page - allow the user to log in to their account where they will then be redirected to their dashboard or if already logged in it will allow them to log out where they will be redirected to the home page.